Van Veghten House: History

-In 1697, Michael Van Veghten (also spelled Van Vechten, 1663–1737) purchased 834 acres along the Raritan River near Finderne.
-After his first wife died, he then married Jannetje Dumont on April 2, 1691.
-Their son Derrick (also spelled Dirck, 1699–1781) inherited the property when Michael died in 1737.
+In 1697, Michael Van Veghten (also spelled Van Vechten) purchased 834 acres along the Raritan River near Finderne.
+His first wife died and he married Jannetje Dumont on April 2, 1691.
+Their son Derrick inherited the property when Michael died in 1737.

-During the second Middlebrook encampment, Derrick Van Veghten, a patriot of the American Revolution, gave Quartermaster General Nathanael Greene and his wife, Catharine Littlefield Greene, the use of the house for his headquarters and the farm for an encampment of his troops, without asking for any compensation.
+During the second Middlebrook encampment, Derrick Van Veghten gave Quartermaster General Nathanael Greene and his wife Catharine Littlefield Greene the use of the house for his headquarters and the farm for an encampment of his troops, without asking for any compensation.